-- · Turn scan off, and then on.

-- · Change channels.

-- Turn off the radio, and then turn it back on.
+- · Stop and restart a scan. - Mode change to another channel and back to the original channel. - Turn off the radio and then turn it on again.

 Nuisance mode delete can be disabled by the system administrator.

 Call Alert Paging

 This feature allows your radio to work like a pager.